It Keeps Right On a-Hurtin'

 It Keeps Right On a-Hurtin' is an album by Johnny Tillotson.
 It was released to capitalize on the success of Tillotson's hit of the same name.
-Billy Joe Royal went to #17 on the Country Singles chart in 1988 with his version of "It Keeps Right On a-Hurtin'".
-The album was arranged by Archie Bleyer and had vocal accompaniment by The Anita Kerr Singers and The Jordanaires.
+The album was arranged by Archie Bleyer and had vocal accompaniment by the Anita Kerr Singers and the Jordanaires.
 Charlie McCoy plays the harmonica on four tracks.

+The album debuted on the Billboard Top LPs chart in the issued dated July 21, 1962, and remained on the chart for 31 weeks, peaking at number eight.